gastonduault/api-event-manager/.github/PULL_REQUEST_TEMPLATE.md

 ---
+name: 'Pull Request Template '
+about: Classical PL template for the project
-title: "[Merge Request] Brief description of the changes"
+title: "[Feature] Brief description of the feature"
-labels: [merge request]
+labels: ''
-assignees: ""
+assignees: ''
 ---

 ## 📌 **Description**